 The Airbus A380 is the world’s largest commercial passenger aircraft and the upper deck extends along the entire length of the fuselage.
 It is also the greenest, with the lowest cost per seat and the lowest emissions per passenger of any large aircraft.

-The Airbus’ A380 is the quietest widebody jetliner flying today, generating 50 per cent less noise energy on departure than its nearest competitor, as well as three-to-four times less when landing – all while carrying 40 per cent more passengers.
-Although four huge Rolls Royce engines at full throttle are used to lift the 571,000 kilogram aircraft off the ground, the interior of the plane is eerily quiet.
+The Airbus’ A380 is the quietest widebody jetliner flying today, generating 50 percent less noise energy on departure than its nearest competitor, as well as three-to-four times less when landing – all while carrying 40 percent more passengers.
+Although four huge Rolls Royce engines at full throttle are used to lift the 571,000-kilogram aircraft off the ground, the interior of the plane is eerily quiet.
 And the full effect of the lack of noise doesn’t really take hold until you are at cruising altitude.
 Instead of talking loudly to the flight attendant, passengers can whisper.
 It also makes it much easier to fall asleep.

 BA’s Airbus A380 has a total of 469 seats over two decks with four cabins: 14 seats in First, 97 in Club World (Business Class), 55 in World Traveller Plus (Premium Economy), and 303 in World Traveller (Economy).
 The 97 Business Class seats on the A380 are located in 3 cabins: one on the lower deck (between First and Economy Class) and two on the upper deck in the front of the plane (with a galley in between them).
 The lower cabin contains 44 seats, while the two, more intimate upper deck cabins contain 25 and 28 seats respectively.
 The cabin environment of the Business Class cabins offers a sophisticated and contemporary atmosphere, giving a reassuring sense of wellbeing and comfort.

-British Airways currently has 12 A380s in its fleet, deploying them on routes between London and Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore, Boston and Washington DC.
+British Airways currently has 12 A380s in its fleet, deploying them on routes between London and Hong Kong, Johannesburg, Los Angeles, San Francisco, Miami (seasonal), Vancouver (seasonal), Singapore, Boston, and Washington DC.

-The look of the First Class cabin is very sleek and beautiful, but the experience pales in comparison to that offered by other airlines on their A380 planes, such as Emirates, Qatar Airways, Etihad Airways and Qantas.
+The look of the First Class cabin is very sleek and beautiful, but the experience pales in comparison to that offered by other airlines on their A380 planes, such as Emirates, Qatar Airways, Etihad Airways, and Qantas.

 The First Class cabin is located at the front of the main deck, behind the cockpit.
 The cabin is modern and sophisticated with 14 semi-open suites in a 1-2-1 configuration, all of them having direct aisle access and facing forward.
-There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the centre of the cabin.
+There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the center of the cabin.
 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy.
-Nobody is directly looking into the suite across the aisle as none of the rows quite line up and the window suites are angled towards the windows while the middle seats are angled towards the centre line.
+Nobody is directly looking into the suite across the aisle as none of the rows quite line up and the window suites are angled towards the windows while the middle seats are angled towards the centerline.
 In addition, dividers can be raised for extra privacy.

 Is First Any Good?